 - Storage: For easy refrigerator storage, seal cooled mashed potatoes in an airtight container and keep for up to four days.

 - Freeze: You can easily freeze your mashed potatoes for an easy dinner in the upcoming weeks.
 Be sure to place your cooled potatoes in a freezer bag or container.
 Store for up to one month.

 - Reheat: The easiest way to reheat your mashed potatoes is by placing them in the fridge overnight, allowing them to that, and then baking them in an oven-safe dish at 350 until warm throughout.
 Top with some cheese and you have yourself a creamy, cheesy baked potato dish that takes little to no time to assemble.

 - 2 1/2 lbs potatoes* cut in half or quartered

 - 1 ½ tsp salt

-- Once the potatoes are cooked, drain the water.
+- Once the potatoes are fully cooked through, drain water.

-- With a hand mixer, mix the potatoes until creamy and no lumps.
+- Using a hand mixer, mix the potatoes until they are creamy and have no lumps.

-- Pour the milk mixture into the potatoes and mix until potatoes become creamy.
+- Slowly strain the milk mixture into the potatoes while mixing.
+Do this until the potatoes become creamy.

-- Garnish with melted butter and herbs.
-Enjoy, friends.
+- Garnish with melted butter and fresh herbs.